 - Order management enables the customer or business partner to track and monitor an order across various back-office systems from a single point in the Web store.
-It also enables functions such as reordering via a previously placed order, ordering via order templates, entry and management of large orders containing hundreds or more items in a single order, ordering from sales contracts, and distributed order management.
+It also enables functions such as reordering via a previously placed order, ordering via order templates, management of large numbers of line items per order, ordering from sales contracts and distributed order management.

-- Product management, catalog management and PIM capabilities.
-At a minimum, clients should be able to create, populate and manage a product catalog that customers and business partners can use to shop for and purchase goods and services.
+- Product management, catalog management and product information management capabilities.
+At a minimum, clients should be able to create, populate and manage a product catalog that customers and business partners can use to shop for and purchase goods or services.

-- Customer and account management enables an enterprise to manage the customer account information that has been collected, and enables the end customer to manage changes to his or her account.
-Additionally, for B2B sellers, customer and account management enables the seller to manage and apply customer-unique pricing, customer hierarchies, quotes, contracts, orders to another user of the same account and other B2B capabilities.
+- Customer and account management enables an enterprise to manage the customer account information that has been collected, and enables end customers to manage changes to their accounts.
+Capabilities also include the ability to manage and apply customer-unique pricing, the management of customer hierarchies and the transfer of orders to another user of the same account.

-- Personalization and preference profiling enables the website experience to be customized by the user or dynamically for the customer.
+- Personalization and preference profiling enable the website experience to be customized (by the user or dynamically) for the customer.

-- Multichannel selling enables an organization to integrate Web sales and capabilities with other customer points of interaction, such as Web-enabled mobile phones, stores and call centers.
+- Multichannel selling enables an organization to integrate Web sales and capabilities with other customer points of interaction, such as Web-enabled mobile phones, stores, contact centers and so on.

-- Customer community capabilities, which may include product/service reviews and ratings, the creation and management of an online community, integration with established external communities, and the support of wikis and blogs.
+- Customer community capabilities may include things such as product/service reviews and ratings, the creation and management of an online community or integration with established external communities, support of wikis, blogs and so on.

 - Site and product search enables the search for and location of products in a Web store during the shopping experience, as well as the location of categories of goods and services.

-- SEO enables an organization to improve its ranking in external search engines, such as Bing, Google, MSN and Yahoo.
+- Search engine optimization enables an organization to improve its ranking in external search engines, such as Bing, Google, MSN and Yahoo.

 - Lead management enables the enterprise to generate online sales.
-This capability also enables the capture of customer information for a product or service sale, and then distributes a completed order to a partner for fulfillment.
+It also enables the capture of customer information for a product or service sale, and then distributes a completed order to a partner for fulfillment.

-- Locator and matching enables the customer to locate stores, dealers or distributors within a chosen area, which can be by ZIP Code or other location information (such as from a GPS) when the site is viewed via a mobile phone's browser or application.
-This function can be delivered via any Web browser and by mobile applications.
+- Locator and matching enable customers to locate stores, dealers or distributors within their chosen area, which can be by ZIP Code or other location information (such as GPS) when the site is viewed via a mobile phone's browser or application.

-- Warranty/returns management enables the management of customer returns, and warranty claims and requests, from the moment when the issue begins until its resolution.
+- Warranty/returns management enables the management of customer returns, as well as warranty claims and requests, from the moment the issue begins until it is resolved.

-- Multisite management enables the managing of multiple subsites, brands or markets centrally.
+- Multisite management enables the management of multiple subsites, brands or markets centrally.

-- Internationalization tools enable multilanguage, multicurrency and related localization tools to adapt to local requirements.
+- Internationalization tools enable multilanguage, multicurrency, taxation and related localization tools to adapt to local requirements.

-- Integration capabilities enable the integration to other back-office systems (such as order management, inventory, procurement, Web store, etc.) to support quote to fulfillment and to help clients optimize their processes.
+- Integration capabilities enable integration with other back-office systems (like order management, inventory, procurement, Web store, customer service and so on) to support quote to fulfillment, and also to help clients optimize their processes.

 - Multiple browser support enables the detection of different Web browsers and ensures a consistent experience across multiple Web browsers, including mobile browsers.

-- Mobile commerce provides the ability to create, manage and interact with mobile applications/content, as well as support of mobile browsers and SMS communications.
+- Mobile commerce is the ability to create, manage and interact with mobile applications/content, and to support mobile browsers and SMS communications.